ElectronSutra/venture/pages/1-the-realm/1-8-entertainment/1-8-6-games.md

 ![One of Lanterns](../../../assets/entertainment/one-of-lanterns.png)
 {:style="width: 50%;height: 50%"}

-Card games have always been popular among the Imperial Legions, and come in and out of vogue with the Dynasty.
-Card games offer an appealing balance between luck and skill which make them popular for gambling.
+Card games offer an appealing balance between games of pure luck and games of skill.
+Cards have always been popular in the Legions, but were slow to find acceptance among the Blessed Isle, especially since they were labor-intensive to produce.
+Within the last 100 years, advances in wood block printing technology has allowed for the more widespread production and cutting of cards, which has made them much more accessible to all classes.

 A Realm deck of card is 50 cards, divided into five suits of 10 cards apiece.
 The suits are Ewers, Jewels, Lanterns, Flowers, and Banners.
 The ten ranks of